imbev/simplematrixbotlib/doc/quickstart.md

 [View on Github](https://github.com/KrazyKirby99999/simple-matrix-bot-lib) or [View on PyPi](https://pypi.org/project/simplematrixbotlib/)

 ### Install the simplematrixbotlib package
 Simple-Matrix-Bot-Lib's package is simplematrixbotlib.
-It can be installed from pip or downloaded from github.</br>
+It can be installed from pip or downloaded from github.<br>
 Installation from pip:
 ```
 python -m pip install simplematrixbotlib